-A Chapter 7 bankruptcy takes about three months (sometimes a few weeks more) from the date of filing to the date of discharge (cancellation) of your debts.
+A Chapter 7 bankruptcy takes about three to four months (sometimes longer) from the date of filing to the date of discharge (cancellation) of your debts.
 Unless the judge gives the lender permission, no foreclosure sale can take place during that time.

 The lender can, however, file a formal request (motion) asking the bankruptcy court to lift the automatic stay and let the foreclosure sale proceed.
 Lenders usually must provide at least 25 days’ advance notice of the hearing on their motion unless they get the judge’s permission to shorten that time.
 Generally, the lender must hire a lawyer to file the motion, so it is a relatively expensive procedure.
 For this reason, some lenders skip the expense, let the bankruptcy proceed and simply reschedule the foreclosure sale once it’s complete.
 This leaves your three- to four-month delay intact.

 If the court lifts the stay, the lender will then be free to resume the foreclosure process.
 If the court refuses to lift the stay, then the foreclosure will be stalled until you receive your bankruptcy discharge.

-After the discharge (or after the court lifts the stay), the foreclosure can proceed, and the lender will reschedule the sale.
-Unlike Chapter 13 bankruptcy, Chapter 7 doesn’t let you make up your missed payments over time or preserve your right to keep ownership of your house.
+After the discharge—or after the court lifts the stay—the lender can proceed with the foreclosure.
+Unlike Chapter 13 bankruptcy, Chapter 7 doesn’t force the lender to let you make up your missed payments over time or preserve your right to keep ownership of your house.

 If you would like to file for Chapter 7 bankruptcy and delay the foreclosure sale even further, you should first figure out whether you’ll be able to keep what you’ve saved before you file, or whether you’ll have to give it up to be used by the trustee to pay down your unsecured debt.
 This issue doesn’t arise for any money you save after you file your Chapter 7 bankruptcy; it applies only to what you have in the piggy bank on the day you file.